 Having a dedicated space will allow you to kit out the space with hard-wearing, slip-resistant flooring that may not be suited to other areas of your home.
 You could also consider adding an air conditioning unit or soundproofing measures.

-Use Your Garage Conversion as an Additional Bedroom
+Garage Conversion Ideas No. 9: Create an Additional Bedroom

 Depending on the existing layout of your property, you may wish to convert your garage into an additional bedroom.
 You could also break the long and narrow space up with a stud wall and include a WC/bathroom/shower room.